-Course Code MG1006-1 CIE Marks 50 Teaching Hours/Week (L:T:P: S:J) 3:0:0:0:2 SEE Marks Total Hours of Pedagogy 30+0+0+0+15 Total Marks 100 Credits 3 Exam Hours 3 Course Learning Objectives 1 Understand the concepts of project them in projects.
-Understand the concepts of project management from planning to execution and how to apply them in projects.
+Course Code MG1006-1 CIE Marks 50

+Teaching Hours/Week (L:T:P: S:J) 3:0:0:0:2 :0:2 SEE Marks

+Total Hours of Pedagogy 30+0+0+0+15 Total Marks 100

+Credits 3 Exam Hours 3

+Course Learning Objectives

+1 Understand the concepts of project them in projects.
+Understand the concepts of project management from planning to execution and how to apply

 2 Prepare the resource, schedule, co ost planning for an in dustrial project.

-3 Identify the risk and its managem ent.
-4 Usage of MS Project as a tool for project management and monitoring. • - Unit -I Contract Management and schedule Duration: 6 hrs
+3 Identify the risk and its managem nent.

+4 Usage of MS Project as a tool for 4 Usage of MS Project as a tool for project management and monitoring.

+Unit -I

+Management